BestTimesToVisit.com Logo

 Sofia Metro

-Sofia's metro system is efficient and affordable, connecting key areas like the city center, NDK, and business districts.
+Sofia's metro is efficient and affordable, connecting key areas like the city center, NDK, and business districts.
 Two lines currently operate, with extensions planned.
 It's best for longer distances and avoiding traffic.

 Tip:Use the 'Moovit' app for real-time tracking and route planning.
-Be aware of pickpockets, especially on crowded buses.
-Always validate your ticket.
+Validate your ticket upon boarding.
+Be aware of pickpockets, especially during crowded times.

 Taxis